Welcome to Thousandcankers.com!

 Our goal is to help you find answers to your questions about thousand cankers disease.
 Feel free to browse our content and send us some feedback if you find any errors, or have some content you would like to contribute.
 Remember to check back often as we update this site regularly with the latest information and developments on thousand cankers disease of walnut.

-The recording for this webinar is now available and can be viewed from our webinar page for this meeting.
+The recordings for this webinar are now available and can be viewed from our webinar page for this meeting.

 Thousand Cankers Disease Survey Guidelines

 We have recently added the revised Thousand Cankers Disease Survey Guidelines for 2013 to our list of technical publications.
 This document provides guidance on standardized techniques for USDA Forest Service and Plant Protection and Quarantine supported surveys.

 Thousand cankers disease (TCD) is a disease complex native to the western United States and primarily affects black walnut Juglans nigra.
 This disease is the result of the combined activity of a fungus (Geosmithia morbida) and the walnut twig beetle (Pityophthorus juglandis).